 The semester is well underway and I have just received a student’s Letter of Accommodations.
 Is there a deadline by which students must request academic accommodations for a given semester?

 There is no deadline for requesting disability accommodations.
-An individual may develop a disability in the course of a semester or a pre-existing condition that formerly did not substantially impact the student’s academic performance may have become exacerbated.
-Additionally, many students decide they want to try to attend without accommodations, but find this is not realistic.
-The latter is quite frequent among traditional-age incoming students who experienced stigma and/or shame as a result of receiving services in K-12.
+An individual may develop a disability during a semester or a pre-existing condition that formerly did not substantially impact the student’s academic performance may have become exacerbated.
+Additionally, many students decide they want to try to attend without accommodations but find this is not realistic.
+The latter is quite frequent among traditional-age incoming students who experienced stigma and/or shame when receiving services in K-12.

-Am I obligated to apply accommodations in a post-hoc fashion to a student’s performance and participation if I receive the Letter of Accommodation well into the semester?
-The student disclosed they were impacted by the condition addressed by the accommodations earlier in the semester, but were unable to get to Disability Services.
+Am I obligated to apply accommodations retroactively to a student’s performance and participation if I receive the Letter of Accommodation well into the semester?

 What should I do if a student hasn’t identified themselves as having a learning need, but I suspect there is a need?